raholbharadwaj/ryzen-ai-documentation/docs/getstartex.rst

 * :ref:`Deployment - C++ <dep-cpp>`

 .. note::
    During the Python and C++ deployment, the compiled model artifacts are saved in the cache folder named ``<run directory>/modelcachekey``.
-Ryzen-AI does not support the complied model artifacts across the versions, so if the model artifacts exist from the previous software version, ensure to delete the folder ``modelcachekey`` before the deployment steps.
+Ryzen AI does not support the complied model artifacts across the versions, so if the model artifacts exist from the previous software version, ensure to delete the ``modelcachekey`` folder before the deployment steps.

 .. _dep-python: